What is Link Building?

 Guest Blog for Other Websites in Your Niche

 The author byline is a great way to get links and build your brand back to your site and encourages people who like your work to go back there to learn more about you.
-You want to guest post on high quality, high profile websites, though, because those are the ones that are going to do the most work for you.
-If you’re blogging on sites with no authority or traffic, then it’s not going to do you any good.
+You want to guest post on high-quality, high-profile websites, though, because those are the ones that will do the most work for you.
+If you’re blogging on sites with no authority or traffic, it won’t do you any good.

-Find sites in your niche that allow for guest posting, by going to Google and searching “write for us” or “contribute” with your niche keywords.
+Find sites in your niche that allow for guest posting by going to Google and searching “write for us” or “contribute” with your niche keywords.
 Sites like SEMRush, Search Engine Journal, and Entrepreneur are great for those in the SEO, Online Marketing, or Business niches.
-Every niche has high powered and respected publications, but you can also find Medium publications that accept contributions if you’re looking for something a little different.
+Every niche has high-powered and respected publications, but you can also find Medium publications that accept contributions if you want something different.

 Make Use of Broken Links When Link Building

 Prospecting for broken links is an excellent way to connect with people.
-If you find a broken link on someone’s website that your content could be a viable replacement for, then you have a way to provide mutual benefit.
+If you find a broken link on someone’s website that your content could be a viable replacement for, you can provide mutual benefit.

 Use a tool like Check My Links to find broken links and email the site owners to let them know you found a broken link on their site.
 They’ll likely be thankful you spotted something for them, and you can casually mention you have a link they could replace it with.

-Take your time with link building and remember you need different domains in your link profile, too.
-If your main competition has 1,000 referring domains, you need at least 1,001 to be able to have a shot at competing.
-You never know what kind of ongoing link building efforts they have, so you should never really stop trying to build links.
+Take your time with link building, and remember you need different domains in your link profile, too.
+If your main competition has 1,000 referring domains, you need at least 1,001 to have a shot at competing.
+You never know what kind of ongoing link-building efforts they have, so you should never really stop trying to build links.

-If you need help with link building strategy, let us take care of it for you.
+If you need help with a link-building strategy, let us take care of it.
 Contact the team at SEO Inc. today to learn more about how we can help you grow your online presence.